noizy-sthlm/wazuh-aws/README.md

 # Wazuh on AWS

-This project automatically deploys Wazuh on AWS.
+**This project automatically deploys Wazuh on AWS.
 It provides a distributed single-node Wazuh infrastructure suitable for labbing and testing.
-The infrastructure has been designed to keep the cost low compared to alternative designs such as multi-node or all-in-one deployments.
+The infrastructure has been designed to keep the costs low compared to alternatives such as multi-node and all-in-one deployments.**

-## How to use this project

-### Prerequisites
+## Prerequisites
-Before you begin, make sure that you have:

   - Docker Engine on an AMD64- or ARM64-Linux host
   - AWS IAM user (see [IAM user]())
   - SSH key pair configured in AWS EC2

+## How to use this project

-### 1: Configuration files
+### Configuration

 In your working directory, create a `config/` directory and create: